David Carr (phenomenologist): Books

-Among Professor Carr's publications are six books—Phenomenology and the Problem of History (1974), Interpreting Husserl (1987), Time, Narrative and History (1991), The Paradox of Subjectivity (1999), Experience and History: Phenomenological Perspectives on the Historical World (2014), and Historical Experience: Essays on the Phenomenology of History (2021), a number of edited or co-edited collections, and the English translation of the major work of the late Husserl, The Crisis of European Sciences and Transcendental Phenomenology.
+Among Carr's publications are six books—Phenomenology and the Problem of History (1974), Interpreting Husserl (1987), Time, Narrative and History (1991), The Paradox of Subjectivity (1999), Experience and History: Phenomenological Perspectives on the Historical World (2014), and Historical Experience: Essays on the Phenomenology of History (2021), a number of edited or co-edited collections, and the English translation of the major work of the late Husserl, The Crisis of European Sciences and Transcendental Phenomenology.
 He is the author of numerous essays, a collection of which is translated into Japanese, and a longstanding contributor to History and Theory.

 Awards

 David Carr's research has been supported by the Alexander von Humboldt Foundation and the Social Sciences and Humanities Research Council of Canada.